Erasmo Vásquez

-Erasmo Vásquez (died 22 April 2021) was a Dominican physician and politician.
+Erasmo Vásquez (circia 1948 – 22 April 2021) was a Dominican physician and politician.

 Biography

-He was minister of Public Health between 1996 and 1998 under the government of Leonel Fernández.
+Between 1966 and 1998 Vásquez served as minister of Public Health under the government of Leonel Fernández.
 He was also president of the Dominican Medical College under Danilo Medina's presidency.

 During the COVID-19 pandemic in the Dominican Republic, he called for a national plan and the use of Ivermectin against COVID-19.
-He died from COVID-19 on 22 April 2021 at the Santiago Medical Union of Santiago de los Caballeros, where he was admitted last March.
+He died from COVID-19 on 22 April 2021 at the Santiago Medical Union of Santiago de los Caballeros, following his admission to hospital in March 2021.